shredthaGNAR/list-of-my-starred-repos/README.md

 * [Toxblh/MTMR-presets](https://github.com/Toxblh/MTMR-presets): 💈 [My TouchBar My rules] Share your preset!
 * [ohmybahgosh/MTV-YTDLP](https://github.com/ohmybahgosh/MTV-YTDLP): Simple script using YT-DLP do download an episode from MTV.com, and then merge the resulting multiple output MP4 files using ffmpeg.
 MTV episodes are split in to multiple MP4 files, so resulting output for a single episode can be between 3-11+ MP4 files.
 This script is a band-aid for that.
 * [mozilla/multi-account-containers](https://github.com/mozilla/multi-account-containers): Firefox Multi-Account Containers lets you keep parts of your online life separated into color-coded tabs that preserve your privacy.
 Cookies are separated by container, allowing you to use the web with multiple identities or accounts simultaneously.
+* [TheCaduceus/Multi-Cloud-Transfer-Tool](https://github.com/TheCaduceus/Multi-Cloud-Transfer-Tool): The most advanced yet simple Jupyter Notebook to transfer/manage your data from/to any cloud remotely based on Rclone and other engines.⚡
 * [Javojav/Multi-engine-search](https://github.com/Javojav/Multi-engine-search): This Firefox extension allows you to use multiple of your installed search engines at once.
 * [wantora/multiple-paste-and-go-button](https://github.com/wantora/multiple-paste-and-go-button): This add-on provides a button to open multiple URLs from clipboard.
 * [rxhanson/Multitouch-Community](https://github.com/rxhanson/Multitouch-Community): Issue and feature request tracking for the Multitouch app